mshushakov/mshushakov.github.io/README.md

 TODO
 --------

+*	~~Add Service Worker and cache API requests for instant responsiveness of users actions~~
 *	~~Add subclasses section on description page~~
 *	Add modal behaviour for description page to prevent calling API again when user comes back to classes page
 *	Add catching of network errors and showing notifications